-In addition to his championship career in the ring, Mr. Bob Wall was also the only actor to appear in three Bruce Lee movies.
+In addition to his championship career in the ring, Bob Wall was also the only actor to appear in three Bruce Lee movies.
 His most notable role was as the evil O’Hara in “Enter The Dragon,” one of Warner Brothers top ten grossing films of all time.
-Mr. Wall and Mr. Lee were very close friends; they shared a special bond that lasted until Mr. Lee’s untimely death.
-To this day Mr. Wall speaks often and fondly of his departed friend.
+Bob Wall and Bruce Lee were very close friends; they shared a special bond that lasted until Bruce Lee’s untimely death.
+Until his death Bob Wall spoke often and fondly of his departed friend.

-Mr. Bob Wall is also one of the most featured personalities appearing on the cover of 41 magazines including, “Black Belt”, “Official Karate”, “Fighting Stars”, “Karate Illustrated”, “Professional Karate”, “Martial Arts Legends”, “Budo”, “Inside Karate”, “Karate News”, “Fighter”, “Karate Budo”, “Fighting Spirit” and “Karate Review”.
+Bob Wall was also one of the most featured personalities appearing on the cover of 41 magazines including, “Black Belt”, “Official Karate”, “Fighting Stars”, “Karate Illustrated”, “Professional Karate”, “Martial Arts Legends”, “Budo”, “Inside Karate”, “Karate News”, “Fighter”, “Karate Budo”, “Fighting Spirit” and “Karate Review”.

-Bob Wall continues to lead by example.
-In the dojo, on the mat, in the ring, or in the board room this high-energy martial arts and business Icon is a proven winner.
-Armed with a vision of things to come through WorldBlackBelt, Mr. Bob Wall is leading the martial arts community into the 21st century with the same zeal and determination that he brought to the competition circuit 4 decades ago.
+Bob Wall continued to lead by example.
+In the dojo, on the mat, in the ring, or in the board room this high-energy martial arts and business icon was a proven winner.
+Armed with a vision of things to come through WorldBlackBelt, Bob Wall lead the martial arts community into the 21st century with the same zeal and determination that he brought to the competition circuit 4 decades ago.

 Bob Wall passed away on February 1, 2022.
 He was 82 years old and still working hard to make a new martial arts film.
 His wife of 54 years, Lillian, and their two daughters, Shana and Karra, shared the following message with us: